AdobeDocs/experience-manager-65.de-DE/help/assets/meta-edit.md

 For details on how to edit metadata schema, see [Edit metadata schema forms](metadata-schemas.md#edit-metadata-schema-forms).

-## Register a custom namespace within AEM {#registering-a-custom-namespace-within-aem}
+## Benutzerspezifischen Namensraum in Experience Manager registrieren {#registering-a-custom-namespace-within-aem}

-Sie können eigene Namespaces in AEM hinzufügen.
+Sie können Ihre eigenen Namensraum in Experience Manager hinzufügen.
 Es gibt vordefinierte Namespaces wie cq, jcr und sling.
 Sie können aber auch einen Namespace für Ihre Repository-Metadaten und die XML-Verarbeitung hinzufügen.

 1. Go to the node type administration page `https:[aem_server]:[port]/crx/explorer/nodetypes/index.jsp`.
-1. Click or tap **[!UICONTROL Namespaces]** at the top of the page.
+1. Click **[!UICONTROL Namespaces]** at the top of the page.
 Die Seite zur Namespace-Verwaltung wird in einem Fenster angezeigt.

-1. To add a namespace, click or tap **[!UICONTROL New]** at the bottom.
+1. To add a namespace, click **[!UICONTROL New]** at the bottom.
-1. Specify a custom namespace in the XML namespace convention (Specify the id in the form of a URI and an associated prefix for the id), and click or tap **[!UICONTROL Save]**.
+1. Specify a custom namespace in the XML namespace convention (Specify the id in the form of a URI and an associated prefix for the id), and click **[!UICONTROL Save]**.